Ambulance Emergency Response Optimization in Developing Countries: Optimization approach

 To ensure that \eqref{NFF1} is feasible for any value of $P$, we require the following assumption.

-\begin{assumption}{$\alpha_i \geq\sum\limits_{i=1}^n d_i, \; \forall i \in \mathcal{N}$.}\end{assumption}
+\begin{assumption}{$\alpha_i \geq\sum\limits_{i=j}^n d_j, \; \forall i \in \mathcal{N}$.}\end{assumption}

-This assumption states that each outpost has enough capacity to service the entire system (i.e., all demand nodes).
+This assumption states that each outpost has enough capacity to service the entire system (i.e., all demand nodes) and to ensure feasibility, we set $\alpha_i = \sum\limits_{i=1}^n d_i, \; \forall i \in \mathcal{N}$.
 We do not consider queuing in our model because our primary focus is to determine where to strategically locate emergency response outposts, rather than determining the total number of emergency response vehicles.
-As a result, this is not a limiting assumption.
-The following Lemma follows immediately from this assumption (proof omitted).

-\begin{lemma} There exists an optimal solution to \textbf{NFF} such that each demand node is assigned to exactly one outpost. \end{lemma}
+However, we later evaluate the tactical performance of our solutions with respect to queuing and system congestion using a simulation model.
+Lemma~\ref{lem1} follows immediately from this assumption (proof omitted). \begin{lemma} There exists an optimal solution to \textbf{NFF} such that each demand node is assigned to exactly one outpost. \end{lemma}

 This result generally holds true for uncapacitated facility location models such as the $p$-median.
 Finally, using Lemma~\ref{lem1}, we can show the equivalence between \textbf{NFF} and the $p$-median problem.